 - people with type 1 diabetes who also experience hypoglycemic unawareness—very low blood sugar levels with no physical symptoms until they lose consciousness

 - people with type 2 diabetes who have a low total daily insulin requirement

 A successful pancreas transplant leaves patients insulin independent and eliminates the need to follow diabetic dietary restrictions or regularly check blood sugars.
 Some pancreas transplant recipients experience fewer and less severe episodes of diabetes symptoms, such as numbness in their feet and hands.

-NYU Langone Transplant Institute offers three options for pancreas transplantation.
+Doctors at the NYU Langone Transplant Institute offer three options for pancreas transplant.
 Your transplant team helps you to decide which is the best for you.

-In a simultaneous pancreas–kidney transplant, often referred to as SPK, a person receives a pancreas and a kidney transplant at the same time with organs from a deceased donor.
+In a simultaneous kidney–pancreas transplant, often referred to as SPK, a person receives a kidney and a pancreas transplant at the same time, with organs from a deceased donor.

 Pancreas After Kidney Transplant